By Ramisha Farooq

 “I don’t know if students were informed [about the amendment to cover losses].
 Certainly anyone who asked would have been told,” she told The Eyeopener.

-The Star reported that the Hub Market Café, Ryerson’s largest eatery, posted $4.8 million in losses to the school along with another
+It was reported that the Hub Market Café, Ryerson’s largest eatery, posted $4.8 million in losses to the school along with another dining hall.

-$781,261 lost at the Pitman Hall cafeteria, according to numbers given to Ryerson Students’ Union President Rodney Diverlus in a letter from John Corallo, Ryerson’s director of University Business Services.
+An amount of $781,261 was lost at the Pitman Hall cafeteria, according to numbers given to Ryerson Students’ Union President Rodney Diverlus in a letter from John Corallo, Ryerson’s director of University Business Services.

 But Diverlus said the university shouldn’t be paying off an external company’s losses; it should be focusing that money on more student-run food services.